MarcoGos/davis_vantage/README.md

 During first setup the communication to the weather station can be a bit tricky, resulting in an error saying the device didn't communicate.
 Please try again to set it up (can take up to 5 times).

 If Wind Gust doesn't show a value or "Unknown" make sure the Davis time is set correctly.
 You can check this by using service "Davis Vantage: Get Davis Time" and, if necessary, correct it by using service "Davis Vantage: Set Davis Time".

-It's unsure if Vantage Vue is working.
-Please contact me if this integration is working so I can add it again.

 <!-- Badges -->